3c0n0mist/FIRSTEAD/README.md

 - The ECC activates the nearest BC ground search and rescue team.
 - The team mobilises with resources depending on the location and severity of the incident.

-In the 2021-22 winter season 35 people died in the US and the average annual deaths related to winter activity is 22.8 in BC.
+In the 2021-22 winter season 35 people died in the US and the average annual deaths related to winter activity is 22.8 [BC Coroners Service] in BC.
 This number is likely to climb as it is getting harder to anticipate hazards given climate change and rising uncertainties related to snowpack.
 Assuming we have the data, we believe it would be beneficial if we can predict real time health conditions in case of an emergency based on a pattern extracted from the past.
 Having a prediction will allow SAR groups to mobilise resources accordingly.

 ### 2. Relevance